-We experienced in delivering software using agile principles and practices.
+We are experienced in delivering software using agile principles and practices.
 We provide agile training and ongoing coaching to help both management and delivery teams on the agile journey.

 What is agile, how does it work and how do we deliver through agile?